 I read a lot of resumes as the R&D manager for Ettus Research.
 After several years of staring at job applications, my biggest take-away is that most engineers are terrible at writing resumes and cover letters.
+This is poor situation for job-seekers and employers alike, as it makes it more difficult for the former to find a good fit and for the latter to source good talent.

 It's fairly common knowledge that resumes, as a tool for sourcing candidates, are really poor.
 I've written about this before, and then wrote about it again.
 If you have access to a hiring pipeline that isn't reliant on resumes (e.g., contributions to an open-source project), that is almost always the better route for both hiring managers and job-seekers.
 But, pragmatically, resumes are a standard part of current recruiting procedures, and having a good one can make a difference in the opportunities available to you.